Vijay Kapoor: Career

 Vijay Kapoor began his film career with his home production Umeed Pe Duniya Jeeti Hai, starring his brother Vicki Kapoor and Rajshree.
 The film was eventually shelved and never released.
 He later reportedly directed another unreleased film which featured Prithviraj Kapoor, Shashi Kapoor, and Saira Banu.

 Kapoor made his official directorial debut with Call Girl (1974), starring Vikram and Zaheera.
 Zaheera had previously appeared in the James Bond film On Her Majesty's Secret Service (1969), making her one of the few Hindi film actresses of her era with an international credit.
 The film, written by acclaimed screenwriter K. A. Abbas, explored themes that were considered controversial at the time.
 It received significant attention for its bold social commentary and has since been acknowledged as a film ahead of its time.

-The film's music, composed by Sapan-Jagmohan with lyrics by Naqsh Lyallpuri, featured the song "Ulfat Mein Zamane Ki," sung by Lata Mangeshkar and Kishore Kumarm was noted for its lyrical depth and melody.
+The film's music, composed by Sapan-Jagmohan with lyrics by Naqsh Lyallpuri, featured the song "Ulfat Mein Zamane Ki," sung by Lata Mangeshkar and Kishore Kumar was noted for its lyrical depth and melody.

 He went on to direct other Hindi films, including Raadha Aur Seeta (1979) for Rajshri Productions, starring Arun Govil alongside Rita Bhaduri and Parakh (1986) starring Vijayendra Ghatge and Sarika.

 Vijay Kapoor on the sets of Raadha Aur Seeta.

 In 1988, he produced the telefilm Akanksha, which starred Abhinav Chaturvedi, Supriya Pathak, Saeed Jaffrey, and Trilok Kapoor.
 The film, commissioned by Doordarshan, addressed the subject of physical disability.

 Personal life

 Vijay Kapoor married Veena Kapoor in 1963, and they had three children.
-His elder son built a career in sports broadcasting, while his younger son runs an advertising film production company in Bahrain.
-Their daughter lives in India.
+His elder son, Ajay Kapoor, built a career in sports broadcasting, while his younger son, Sanjay Kapoor, runs an advertising film production company in Bahrain.
+Their daughter, Anuradha, lives in India.
 After his passing, Veena Kapoor became a documentary filmmaker.
+Anuradha's daughter is settled in Australia.